 The responsible emitter may be an individual, a body corporate, a trust, a corporation sole, a body politic or a local governing body.

-SGU is the term used when referring to small-scale solar panel, wind and hydro systems.
+A device that uses a hydro, wind or solar energy source to generate electricity within limits set out in the Regulations.
+It is the generic term used when referring to small-scale solar panel, wind and hydro systems.

-The price per ACCU at which the Clean Energy Regulator agrees to purchase them from the Seller.
-The unit price is specified in Item 1 of the Financial Terms
+The price per Australian Carbon Credit Unit at which the Clean Energy Regulator agrees to purchase them from the Seller.
+The unit price is specified in Item 1 of the Financial Terms of the carbon abatement contract.

 About The Clean Energy Regulator